BimalKanxa/4-in-a-row-emitrr/frontend/4-in-a-row/README.md

 A separate consumer processes these events asynchronously to compute analytics such as average game duration and most frequent winners.
 Kafka is configured locally using Docker (Zookeeper + Kafka) to demonstrate a production-style, event-driven architecture.

+Kafka is configured locally using Docker to demonstrate an event-driven analytics pipeline.
+In production deployment (Render), Kafka is intentionally disabled to avoid tight coupling and external broker dependencies.

 🎯 4 in a Row – Real-Time Multiplayer Game (Backend Heavy)